sekrupke/bi-mini-project-p02/README.md

 * _Step 5_: Visualization and KPIs (Project Tasks)

 ## Step 1: Review of the Data Set
-The dataset includes daily HTML-Export of all thesis topics with additional data (thesis topic details).
-There is also a CSV and JSON Representation of the thesis topics and thesis topic details in the dataset.
+The dataset includes daily HTML-Exports of all thesis topics with additional data (thesis topic details).
+There is also a CSV and JSON representation of the thesis topics list and thesis topic details in the dataset.
 As the data is exported from the Stud.IP-Thesis Plugin which implements a pagination, there are multiple HTML-Exports per day.
 Also every detail page (when following the link on the thesis list) is present in the data set via a single HTML-Export.

 This figure shows the structure of the data set (number of files in /additional reduced for illustration):
 ![Thesis topics data description](presentation/thesis_topics_data.png)

-`Note: The HTML-Export in the data set only contains the first three pages and the last page of the thesis topic list.
+**Note: The HTML-Export in the data set only contains the first three pages and the last page of the thesis topic list.
-This unintentionally missing data is considered by best effort (see Step 4: ETL) but may result in inconsistent results later on!`
+This unintentionally missing data is considered by best effort (see Step 4: ETL) but may result in inconsistent results later on!**

+The first and second HTML-Export file contain the same thesis data and only differ in language (see Table Header).
+As only the first page is exported in English, the German data field values are used for the following steps.
+The names of the data fields (columns) itself will be in English language to be consistent in the ETL process and avoid naming issues.

 The first step is to analyze the given data and data fields across the files in the data set.
 Analyzing the HTML Exports and CSV/JSON-files yields to a list of all available data fields, with some internal fields only given in the CSV/JSON-files